 Students who take out federal loans for college are required by federal law to complete exit counseling at their school’s financial aid office upon graduation, if they endeavor to leave school, or if they drop below a half-time course load.
 The meeting is designed to ensure students understand all their loan repayment options and rights.

 During exit counseling, you will be provided with vital information on options to facilitate the repayment of your loans.
-Exit counseling usually takes 20 to 30 minutes and must be complete in one session.
+Exit counseling usually takes 20 to 30 minutes and must be completed in one session.